 Teaching about Martin Luther King Jr.

-Lessons and Resources about Dr. Martin Luther King Jr. and the Civil Rights Movement Beyond “I have a dream.”
+Lessons and Resources About Dr. Martin Luther King Jr. and the Civil Rights Movement Beyond “I have a dream.”

-The resources below are featured on the Zinn Education Project website.
+Many of the resources below are featured on the Zinn Education Project website.

 A Revolution of Values

 Teaching activity based on the text of a speech by Martin Luther King Jr. about the Vietnam War.

 The Limits of Master Narratives in History Textbooks

 An Analysis of Representations of Martin Luther King Jr.